modxorg/Docs/en/extending-modx/tutorials/using-custom-database-tables.md

 ## What's Changed in MODX 3?

-MODX 3 brings PHP Namespaces to your XML Schema, generated class files, and a new bootstrap functionality to custom packages and Extras.
+MODX 3 brings PHP Namespaces to your XML Schema and class files, and a new bootstrap functionality to load any dependencies.
 It also changes the MySQL map file structure in the model that it generates.
 Let's walk through a simple example as a starting point.
 From here, you can make things more complex, such as using configuration files or helper functions.
 But to start, let's look at the minimum needed to create a custom table, and show we can write and read from the table.

 **NOTE**: This was converted from the previous "StoreFinder" example.

 **ALSO NOTE**: This methodology is not backwards compatible to MODX 2.x.
 This tutorial is intended to be run and used in MODX 3.
-You can see the equivalent guide for 2.x here: [Using Custom Database Tables](/2.x/en/extending-modx/tutorials/using-custom-database-tables.md "Using Custom Database Tables")
+You can see the equivalent guide for 2.x here: [Using Custom Database Tables](/2.x/en/extending-modx/tutorials/using-custom-database-tables "Using Custom Database Tables")

 ## Key Terminology and Standards

 Based on recent discussions, we should clarify at the start, the terminology used and what it refers to.
 These are also standard practices that should be followed for consistency.

-1. PHP Namespace
+### PHP Namespace

-   1. With MODX 3, our Models and Processors use PHP Namespaces and are auto-loadable.
+   1. With MODX 3, our Models and Processors use PHP Namespaces and are autoloadable.
    2. Example, at the top of your Model class files, MODX generates a php namespace declaration

       ```php